briansgithub/music_visualizer/README.md

 5. A third slider is provided to make the notes in the cumulative bar graph stand out from each other more.
 6. Click the key signature buttons to change the coloring of the notes displayed.
 7. Explore the song using the mouse and keyboard shortcuts for the left hand.
+8. Use 'q' to add markers to loop a section of the song to analyze.

 ## Keyboard Shortcuts:
 | Shortcut | Action |